Nirav369/GitExample/README.md

 NOTE - ALL SHOULD BE DONE AS SEPERATE TASKS

 1. Download the latest code !
+(Do not clone it since you already have cloned it)

 2. Add one line below and send me the pull request.